Zicam: Litigation

 In 2006, Matrixx Initiatives paid $12 million to settle 340 lawsuits from Zicam users who said that the product destroyed their sense of smell (medically termed anosmia), although the company did not admit fault.
 As of 2009, "hundreds more such suits have since been filed."

 In 2005, the International Brotherhood of Electrical Workers pension fund sued Matrixx Initiatives for misrepresenting the stock by not reporting the risks of Zicam.
 In Matrixx Initiatives, Inc. v.
 Siracusano, the U.S. Supreme Court ruled that the union's suit could go forward.

 In 2014, Yesenia Melgar commenced an action entitled Melgar v.
 Zicam LLC, et al. Melgar claimed that Zicam deceived customers by falsely representing that Zicam products "reduce the duration and severity of a cold."
 The court allowed the case to become a class action suit that included a variety of Zicam products.
 In 2018, a settlement was reached.
-Zicam agreed to pay $16,000,000 to people that had purchased Zicam products between the dates of Feb.
+Zicam agreed to pay $16,000,000 to people that had purchased Zicam products between Feb.
 15, 2011 and June 5, 2018.